awslabs/aws-proton-plugins-for-backstage/docs/install.md

 ## AWS Credentials

-The Proton backend plugin relies on the [default behavior of the AWS SDK for Javascript](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html) to determine the AWS credentials to use for authenticating to AWS APIs.
+The Proton backend plugin relies on the [default behavior of the AWS SDK for Javascript](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_credential_provider_node.html) to determine the AWS credentials to use for authenticating to AWS APIs.

 The Proton backend plugin running in your Backstage app will search for credentials in the following order:

 1. Environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`)
+1. SSO credentials from token cache
+1. Web identity token credentials (including running in an Amazon EKS cluster using IAM roles for service accounts)
-1. Shared credentials file (`~/.aws/credentials`)
+1. Shared credentials and config ini files (`~/.aws/credentials`, `~/.aws/config`)
-1. Credentials loaded from the Amazon ECS credentials provider (if running in ECS)
+1. Amazon ECS task metadata service
-1. Credentials loaded from the Amazon EC2 instance credentials provider (if running in EC2)
+1. Amazon EC2 instance metadata service

-We do not recommend hard-coding your AWS credentials in your Backstage application configuration.
+We do not recommend hard-coding long-lived AWS credentials in your production Backstage application configuration.
 Hard-coding credentials poses a risk of exposing your access key ID and secret access key.
+Instead, we recommend using short-lived AWS credentials for your production Backstage application by deploying it to ECS, EKS, or EC2.
+See [the Backstage documentation](https://backstage.io/docs/deployment/) for guides on deploying Backstage to EKS using a Helm chart or to ECS on AWS Fargate using the AWS Cloud Development Kit (CDK).

 ## IAM Permissions